-Sit down at your table, have your camera ready and read the camera instructions that came with the camera.
-If you're like me, the last thing you want to do is take the time to read the camera instructions.
+Sit down at your table with your camera ready and read the camera instructions that came with the camera.
+I know what you're thinking.
+If you're anything like me and a lot of other newbie photographers, the last thing you want to do is take the time to read the camera instructions.

 Another idea is to try composing your photo while using diagonal lines to create interest.
 I use diagonal lines quite a bit with nature photography.
+More composition tips here.

 In the photos above, the edge of the ice, the slab of rock, the young girls legs, the horses neck and nose, and the fence create a little visual interest as diagonals.

 Compose your picture by holding your camera to shoot both horizontally ("landscape") and also by holding your camera vertically ("portrait.")
 Remember with digital photography, you can easily erase your bad photos.